Thorson Excellence in Engineering Research (TEER) Grants Program

 - Travel-related proposal development with other institutions

-- Support of a post-doc to facilitate proposal/publications
+- Support to facilitate proposal/publications

 - Center/institute development.
 Examples include: